 Save Natural Teeth With Root End Surgery

 As oral health experts, we make every attempt we can to save your natural teeth.
 One type of dental procedure that can help preserve natural teeth is an apicoectomy, which we perform if root canal therapy was unsuccessful at fully removing the infection.
 Our surgeons perform the apicoectomy procedure in the comfort of our offices and offer a variety of anesthesia options to ensure a comfortable and positive oral surgery experience.
-Contact Akeso Oral, Facial & Dental Implant Surgery today in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, for a consultation with our oral surgeons and to receive a custom treatment plan for your oral health needs.
+Contact Akeso Oral, Facial & Dental Implant Surgery today in Columbia, Catonsville, Lutherville, and Westminster, MD, for a consultation with our oral surgeons and to receive a custom treatment plan for your oral health needs.

 What Is an Apicoectomy?

 Root canal therapy is often an effective way to remove infected tooth roots.
 In some cases, however, the infection persists after root canal therapy and an apicoectomy is performed in an attempt to save the tooth.
 The purpose of an apicoectomy is to eliminate the infection to avoid extraction.

 Also known as root end surgery, an apicoectomy involves removing the apex, or root tip, and sealing the root to prevent further infection.
 The apex is where nerves and blood vessels enter the tooth, providing blood to the tooth’s crown.
 When the soft tissue around a tooth’s root is infected or inflamed, it can cause severe pain.
 If left untreated, infected roots can damage or infect other teeth and cause the jaw bone to deteriorate.

 What’s the Difference Between a Root Canal and an Apicoectomy?